Google E-E-A-T: How to Create People-First Content (+ Free Audit)

 What if you can’t get your business’s experts to write content?

-You might not be able to get experts or those with first-hand experience on a topic to write content.
+You may not be able to find experts or those with firsthand experience on a topic to write content.

 If that’s the case, you’ve got a few options.
 But if you want to build and demonstrate E-E-A-T to a satisfactory level, you need to collaborate with one or more experts.